Belagir/hexaworld/Readme.md

 You can navigate the layers with the left and right arrows.
 You also can re-generate the map with left shift + enter.

-The program accepts some options :
+The program also accepts some options :

 - `-s seed` with `seed` as any integer.
 The program will use this to seed the RNG.
 - `-x width` with `width` as a non-zero unsigned integer.
 This will set the horizontal number of tiles.